Anne-SophieChys/High-Throughput---Spinacia-oleracea/README.md

 1. `hisat2_alignment`: Align the reads to the SP75 genome.
 2. `featurecounts_quantification`: Quantify the expression levels of the genes.
 3. `multiqc_report`: Generate a report of the analysis results.

-## Credits
-This analysis was performed by Anne-Sophie Chys and Ruben Olbrechts as a part of a project of High Throughput analysis at the university of applied sciences Howest.

 ## References
 * SpinachBase: https://spinachbase.org/